seanbartz/meson-melting-holographic-qcd/README_phase_diagram.md

-# Phase Diagram Mapper
+# Improved Phase Diagram Mapper

-This script (`map_phase_diagram.py`) calls the `critical_zoom` function to map the QCD phase diagram over a range of chemical potential (μ) values for given λ₁ and quark mass parameters.
+This script (`map_phase_diagram_improved.py`) calls the `critical_zoom_improved` function to map the QCD phase diagram over a range of chemical potential (μ) values for given λ₁ and quark mass parameters.
 It saves the critical points to CSV along with the transition order (1 for first order, 2 for crossover).

 ## Features